mefremov/RepData_PeerAssessment1/Assessment1.md

 ![plot of chunk making hist of new data set total number of steps taken each day](figure/making hist of new data set total number of steps taken each day-1.png)

-As wew can see number of days in the interval 10000-12000 steps increased as compared with previous histogram.
+As we can see number of days in the interval 10000-12000 steps increased as compared with previous histogram.
 Now I'm going to calculate **NEW** **mean** and **median** of the total number of the steps per day and compare they with previous.

 ```r